rdzotz/Coda-Analysis/README.rst

 Introduction
 ------------

 Coda Analysis, is a collection of python code intended for the processing of the coda or diffuse portion of recorded waveforms.
+The package currently consists of two modules;

+pyCoda:
 The basic structure of the raw input data is a series of recorded Time-Series (TSdata), and the corresponding time-matched Perturbation Vectors (PVdata).
 The intended application of this package of code is for the monitoring of changes in material properties due to some perturbation.

+pyCWD:
+The implementaiton of Coda-Wave Decorrelation as described in "Imaging multiple local changes in heterogeneous media with diffuse waves, Planes et. al. 2015".
+This module takes as input the processed correlation coefficients for differnet time windows within the coda.
+Currently this package is set up to perform the inversion on a 3D cylindrical mesh.

+A basic workflow tutorial will be provided shortly

 Author
 ------